serlo/editor-plugins/README.md

 This is a monorepo for all plugins for the [Ory Editor](https://github.com/ory/editor) created for the E-Learning Website [www.serlo.org](https://de.serlo.org).

-## Run the example page
+## Run the storybook

-To run the example page run the following commands:
+To run the storybook, run the following commands:

 ```
 yarn install
 yarn start
 ```

+After that open [http://localhost:9009](http://localhost:9009) in your browser.

 ## Adding new plugins

 ### File structure

-To add a new plugin you create a folder in `plugins/layout` for LayoutPlugins or `plugins/content` for ContentPlugins (details for these types are documented by Ory in the [User Guide on gitbook](https://ory.gitbooks.io/editor/content/#how-it-works).)
+To add a new plugin you create a folder in `plugins/layout` for LayoutPlugins or `plugins/content` for ContentPlugins (details for these types are documented by ORY in the [User Guide on gitbook](https://ory.gitbooks.io/editor/content/#how-it-works).)

 In the folder you need a few things (they can be copied as templates from the folder `plugins/template`: